 Which tools help them persuade modern consumers?

 The automotive consumer journey is among the most complex of all industries.
-There has been a lot talk regarding how automakers need to worry less about the bricks and intensely work on the clicks.
-Although online tools can be highly beneficial in the search process, true added value still happens at the dealers' premises.
-Here I'm thinking mainly of the test drive experience, final financial package, and additional value for customer involved in delivery of high valued products and services.
+There has been a lot of talk regarding how automakers need to worry less about the bricks and intensely work on the clicks.
+Although online tools can be highly beneficial in the search process, true added value still happens at the dealers’ premises.
+Here I’m thinking mainly of the test drive experience, final financial package, and additional value for customers involved in the delivery of high valued products and services.

 How do you integrate the purchase experience and brand experience of such a high-value product through online and offline channels in Volvo?

 For automotive dealers facing these challenges, the goal is to make the digital experience work in harmony with the dealership.
-For example, after consumer perceives the initial brand communication messages through the media, the purchase experience starts with an online configurator where the customer goes through available options and builds the desired car from the comfort of their home.
+For example, after the consumer perceives the initial brand communication messages through the media, the purchase experience starts with an online configurator where the customer goes through available options and builds the desired car from the comfort of their home.

-After initial configuration, it is natural that the customer would like to experience the product in person, and this touch and feel experience is something which cannot be delivered online.
+After initial configuration, it is natural that the customer would like to experience the product in person, and this touch and feel experience is something that cannot be delivered online.
 After each configuration, we offer the customers to book the test drive experience.
-During and after the test drive, the customer can receive all relevant product information, and sales consultant has another opportunity to elaborate on the brand story.
+During and after the test drive, the customer can receive all relevant product information, and the sales consultant has another opportunity to elaborate on the brand story.